Trip Introduction: Manaslu Circuit Trek-"Adventure Around Beautiful valley of Mt. Manaslu and cross high Larke-la pass."

 The trekking journey takes you through the wild landscapes ascending from lush jungles to high-altitude mountain passes.
 The Manaslu Circuit Trekking takes you to the foothills of the eighth highest peak, Mt.
 Manaslu (8,163 m).

-Throughout the 19 Days Manaslu Circuit trekking tour trail, you will be trekking around the Nepal-Tibet border.
+Throughout the 19 Days Manaslu Circuit Trekking Tour trail, you will be trekking around the Nepal-Tibet border.
 Despite being remote and isolated, Manaslu Circuit Treks is one of the most popular trekking trails in Nepal.
 The trekking trail offers excellent mountain vistas of the highest mountain, including the Mt.
 Annapurna and Dhaulagiri ranges.

-Off-late the Manaslu region has become a more popular alternative trekking destination than the Annapurna and Everest region.
+Off-late the Manaslu region has become a more popular alternative trekking destination than the Annapurna and Everest Region.
 It is one of the less frequented trekking trails making this region unique and unspoiled.

-Manaslu Circuit Trek- The start of the Journey
+Manaslu Circuit Trek- The start of the Journey.

-The Manaslu Circuit Trekking tour begins in Kathmandu with a scenic 7-8 hours of drive through to the historic town of Gorkha we reach at Arughat, Sotikhola.
+Manaslu Circuit Trekking tour begins in Kathmandu with a scenic 7-8 hours of drive through to the historic town of Gorkha we reach at Arughat, Sotikhola.
 We follow the trail that climbs up towards the valley of the Budhi Gandaki River through wild and farmlands.
 This region belongs to the ethnic Gurung communities.
 The spectacular view of the towering peak, Mt.
 Manaslu, is eternal.

-The trail circumnavigates the towering Manaslu peak (8156m.) crosses the Larkya-La pass at 5106m and becomes evident the Marshyangdi river valley.
+The trail circumnavigates the towering Manaslu peak (8156m.) crosses the Larkya-La pass at 5106m and becomes evident the Marshyangdi River Valley.
 We then make an ideal descent through moraines to Bhimphedi and through small passes, some scattered settlements.

 Moving on further through to the terraced fields and the cultivations, the trail then meets the main Annapurna Circuit Trek at the Gurung settlement of Dharapani.
 As you constantly trek in the 8,000-meter shadow of the Manaslu circuit.